 #MIFF2015 dates are locked in: 30 July-16 August 2015.
 Clear your diary for those 17 days!
 2015 eMini Passes (valid for 10 peak time sessions, and 3 off-peak weekday sessions) are now on sale.
 MIFF members can also purchase the exclusive MIFF Passport, for entry to every single film session (excluding special events) at the 2015 festival.
 Book now!

-Christmas is coming – solve all your gift giving quandries with a MIFF Gift Voucher.
-Purchase online and instantly receive a printable PDF Gift Voucher.
+Purchase a MIFF Gift Voucher online and instantly receive a printable PDF Gift Voucher.
 Valid for redeeming against MIFF eMini passes, certain special event tickets and MIFF membership, a MIFF Gift Voucher is a beautiful way to give the gift of unforgettable cinema!

 Widescreen because you want to get exclusive MIFF news and freebie giveaways straight to your inbox every month, and daily during the festival.
 Join the MIFF community!